cuappdev/swarm-cli/README.md

 ## Testbed

 This tool includes the option of booting up a testbed cluster of machines using Vagrant and Virtualbox.
 Each machine can take 5 - 7 minutes to create up, so it's best to keep the testbed size small, and not recompile it once the machines have been created.

-### `python manage.py testbed compile`

-This compiles the testbed using the parameters in the `swarm.ini` file.
-You should run this command *only if* you want to update the testbed.
-Recompiling will delete Vagrant metadata about machines that have been already created, which means the next `... testbed up` command will recreate the machines.

 ### `python manage.py testbed up`